BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Model Details

 \subsection{Layer Variants in Fine-tuning}

-During fine-tuning, the computational graph gradually accumulates as the trajectory rolls out and may lead to GPU being out of memory in extreme cases.
-To alleviate the problem (see Fig.~\ref{fig:layer_finetune}), we turn off the language-to-vision cross-attention and language-to-language self-attention in each layer.
+During fine-tuning, the computational graph gradually expands as the trajectory rolls out and may cause GPU out of memory in extreme cases.
+To alleviate the problem, for each transformer layer of the two map encoders, we cut off self-attention and cross-attention of the text branch, \ie, the language-to-vision cross-attention and the language-to-language self-attention.
 All transformer layers share the same text representations.
 We empirically found it does not severely hamper navigation performance, and the same phenomenon is also observed in RecBert~\cite{hong2021vln} and HAMT~\cite{chen2021history}.